refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 You will see a list of products, already **filtered**, **sorted** and **paginated** automatically based on the query parameters of the **current route**.

-TODO: We can use this paragraph:

-You can use fields like, tableQueryResult, current, pageSize, filters and sorters to present the data in your UI.

-OR SOMETHING LIKE

 ```ts

 const { tableQueryResult, current, pageSize, filters, sorters } = useTable()